greenelab/cimr-d/doc/contributing.md

 ## Where did my data go after submission to cimr-d?

-Successfully processed data will be relocated to a publicly accesible S3 bucket in Amazon Web Services (AWS).
+Successfully processed data will be relocated to a publicly accesible bucket in Google Cloud Storage.
 [The list is maintained in the cimr-d github repository](https://github.com/greenelab/cimr-d/blob/master/processed/README.md) for convenient review and download.
 Periodically, data will undergo additional review to be released on an archive service